Loading...

 No college degree required for Licensed Residential credential

-Non-complex 1-4 residential units with transaction value less than $1,000,000; complex 1-4 residential units with transaction value less than $400,000; vacant land designated for 1-4 residential use.
-Excludes subdivision development appraisals.
+Non-complex 1-4 residential units with transaction value less than $1,000,000; complex 1-4 residential units with transaction value less than $400,000; vacant or unimproved land for 1-4 residential use or highest and best use for 1-4 residential units.
+Excludes subdivision development analysis/appraisal.

 200 creditable class hours from the Required Core Curriculum.
 Trainee holders need 117 additional hours; Licensed Residential holders need 42 additional hours.